-The video below looks at Roddenberry and the “Council of Nine”.
+The video below looks at the “Council of Nine”.

 Falcon and Condor

-Whether there is any truth to these theories is up for debate, but interestingly or not, at least for those in the UFO fields, is that several whistle-blowers have made statements alluding to the fact that well-known science-fiction films were in fact “closer to the truth than most people think!”
+Whether there is any truth to these theories is up for debate.
+Interestingly or not, though, at least for those in the UFO fields, is that several whistle-blowers have made statements alluding to the fact that well-known science-fiction films were in fact “closer to the truth than most people think!”

 In the late-1970s and early-1980s, two apparent high-ranking agents who worked deep within the secret UFO projects of the US government would come forward.

 Falcon first came into the public arena when UFO researcher, William Moore, released the book ‘The Roswell Incident’, referring to his source for much of the content as ‘Falcon’.
-It would later come to light that Falcon was a one-time high-ranking CIA employee by the name of Harry Rositzke, who, along with others in the intelligence services “were tired of the secrecy surrounding the UFO subject and were eager to release more information to the public!”
+It would later come to light that Falcon was a one-time high-ranking CIA employee by the name of Harry Rositzke.
+He was, along with others in the intelligence services “tired of the secrecy surrounding the UFO subject.
+And were eager to release more information to the public!”